|

 like Marion's Brigade was totally dependent

-on a man with a horse & a gun who tended
+on a man with a horse & a gun who

-his farm & responded to Marion's call to
+tended his farm & responded to

-arms.
-Marion rides this horse before
+Marion's call to arms.
+Marion rides this

-battle at Black Mingo, Sept., 1780.
-Marion &
+horse before battle at Black Mingo, Sept., 1780.

-Oscar summons farmer-soldier from his crops.
+Marion & Oscar summons farmer-soldier

-These farmer-soldiers cut the supply lines,
+cut the supply lines, intimidated the Tories

-and thwarted and embarrassed the British from the
+embarrassed the British from the Pee Dee to the

-Pee Dee to the Santee River.
+Santee River.

-The Town of Manning,
+The Town of Manning, the Manning

-the Manning Piggly Wiggly, the Manning Rotary
+Piggly Wiggly, the Manning Rotary and the

-and the Swamp Fox Murals Trail Society
+Swamp Fox Murals Trail Society donated

-donated this mural in Manning, SC.
+this mural in Manning, SC.

-Dayton &
+Artists: Dayton & Sandy

-Sandy Wodrich, Brenham, Texas.
+Wodrich, Brenham, Texas.

 (Mural Painted